kubohiroya/sheet2form/README.md

 #### Setup as Quiz form

 1. Define the `isQuiz` property row with `TRUE` value.
-1. In `multipleChoice`, `checkbox` and `list` item row,
+1. Define the `multipleChoice`, `checkbox` or `list` item row,
    * fill in the point value in column F cell for the correct answer.
    * fill in the feedbackForCorrect message in column G cell.
    * fill in the feedbackForIncorrect message in column H cell.
-1. In the every item rows of correct answer, fill in TRUE value in column C cell.
+1. Every choice item row of which answer is correct, set TRUE value in column C cell.

 Example:
 https://docs.google.com/forms/d/e/1FAIpQLScTzqvc44242QDfRtP-VBXKDu3hYeNPy-kfwussxmiFdH8EKA/viewform